dnix/performa/src/performa/asset/residential/README.md

 # Performa Residential Asset Models - Multifamily Property Analysis

-This module provides comprehensive modeling capabilities for multifamily residential properties, implementing the "unit-centric" paradigm where properties are modeled by unit mix rather than individual leases.
-Supports value-add scenarios, renovations, and sophisticated absorption modeling for developments.
+This module provides modeling capabilities for multifamily residential properties, implementing the "unit-centric" paradigm where properties are modeled by unit mix rather than individual leases.
+Supports value-add scenarios, renovations, and absorption modeling for developments.

 ## Key Components